-Whenever you visit a new place, it can be very reassuring to have a basic grasp of the local table manners and Japan is no exception.
-In fact, Japanese table manners are very important in Japan, not just for your own image or impression on others, but for the comfort of those around you.
+Whenever you visit a new place, having a basic grasp of the local table manners can be very reassuring, and Japan is no exception.
+Japanese table manners are essential in Japan, not just for your image or impression of others but for the comfort of those around you.

 Start of the meal

-When dining out, you will receive a small hand towel, or ‘oshibori’ in Japanese.
-Contrary to what you may think, this is not for your face or neck.
+You will receive a small hand towel, or ‘oshibori’ in Japanese, when dining out.
+Contrary to popular opinion, this is not for your face or neck.
 It is for you to wipe your hands.
-According to dining etiquette, it is important to be clean at the table, and the oshibori is the final step to ensure complete cleanliness.
+According to dining etiquette, it is essential to be clean at the table, and the oshibori is the final step to ensure complete cleanliness.

 It is considered good manners to start eating together.
-However, if you are served first and the food is better eaten quickly, like hot soba (buckwheat noodles), you can say ‘osaki ni’ which means ‘excuse me, I’ll start first.’
-If the same is true for one of your dining partners, you can tell them to ‘go ahead’ by saying ‘osaki ni douzo.’
+However, if you are served first, and the food is better devoured, like hot soba (buckwheat noodles), you can say ‘osaki ni,’ which means ‘excuse me, I’ll start first.’
+If the same is true for one of your dining partners, you can tell them to ‘go ahead’ by saying ‘osaki ni douzo.'”

 Want to practice your Japanese table manners?
 Practice with traditional Japanese sweets and teas sent right to your door by Sakuraco!

 When eating, try to pay attention to chopsticks etiquette.
-It’s an important part of Japanese table manners.
-Of course, no one expects you to be perfect, but following the below tips, on top of knowing how to use chopsticks, might leave your hosts impressed.
+It’s an essential part of Japanese table manners.
+Of course, no one expects you to be perfect, but following the tips below and knowing how to use chopsticks might impress your hosts.

-When not using the chopsticks, rest them on top of your bowl or small plate, or neatly return them to the chopsticks rest, or ‘hashi-oki’, a common part of any Japanese table setting.
+When not using the chopsticks, rest them on top of your bowl or small plate, or neatly return them to the chopsticks rest, or ‘hashi-oki,’ a standard part of any Japanese table setting.
 If not, you may have people ducking for cover.

-Another definite no-no at the Japanese table is pointing your chopsticks straight up in the bowl of rice.
+Another no-no at the Japanese table is pointing your chopsticks straight up in the rice bowl.
 This is reminiscent of the incense pointing straight up at Buddhist funerals and may cause shock among your fellow diners.

 It is considered bad manners to pass food using chopsticks themselves.
 At the Japanese dining table, this can remind diners of the passing of ashes at a funeral, so avoid it if you can.
 Instead, pass the plate or bowl itself.

-If there is food to share at the table and no dedicated serving utensils, use the opposite end of your chopsticks.
-Likewise, if you’re having food that requires a dipping bowl amongst diners, such as kushi-katsu (deep-fried meat and vegetable skewers): don’t double dip!
-This is mainly a hygiene thing, and especially in this day and age, it’s a good idea to heed this one.
+Use the opposite end of your chopsticks if there is food to share at the table and no dedicated serving utensils.
+Likewise, if you have food that requires a dipping bowl amongst diners, such as kushi-katsu (deep-fried meat and vegetable skewers): don’t double dip!
+This is mainly a hygiene thing, and especially today, it’s a good idea to heed this one.

 Recently, more restaurants have been providing disposable chopsticks for diners.
 Contrary to popular belief, when separating the wooden chopsticks, it is a bad idea to rub them together before using them – you may get splinters or insult the restaurant.

-One of our tips to avoid embarrassment at the Japanese table: when eating rice, hold the bowl under your mouth, near the table.
-This way you can catch any falling rice in the bowl.
+One of our tips to avoid embarrassment at the Japanese table is to hold the bowl under your mouth near the table when eating rice.
+This way, you can catch any falling rice in the bowl.

 Soups and Bowls

 The concept of Japanese food is all about balance.
-In fact, at the core of Japanese cuisine is the idea of ‘ichiju-sansai’ which means ‘one soup, three dishes.’
-This is part of the reason why miso soup is a given in many restaurants.
+In fact, at the core of Japanese cuisine is the idea of ‘ichiju-sansai‘ which means ‘one soup, three dishes.’
+This is part of why miso soup is given in many restaurants.

 Alongside miso soup comes proper etiquette.
 As a part of Japanese table manners, hold the soup bowl in one hand and drink the liquid straight from the bowl, picking out the solids, such as tofu or wakame (Japanese kelp), with your chopsticks as you go.

 When eating ramen, soba, or udon (thick wheat flour noodles), it is proper etiquette to slurp your noodles as you eat, no matter where you stand in the ramen vs. soba vs. udon debate.
-The sound not only indicates enjoyment but there is a scientific reason behind it too.
-Slurping the noodles means sucking air into your mouth which enhances the taste.
+The sound indicates enjoyment, and there is a scientific reason behind it too.
+Slurping the noodles means sucking air into your mouth, which enhances the taste.
 It’s similar to swirling wine around your glass to release its aroma!

-You may have witnessed people saying ‘umai’ (tasty) in a loud voice when taking the first bite of food.
+You may have heard people saying ‘umai‘ (tasty) loudly when taking the first bite.
 This is to indicate to the chef that you appreciate their cooking.
-You can also say ‘oishii’ (delicious), which is slightly more polite, or ‘oishii-desu’ (It’s delicious) for a formal setting.
+You can also say ‘oishii‘ (delicious), which is slightly more polite, or ‘oishii-desu‘ (It’s delicious) for a formal setting.

-When you’ve finished your meal, put your chopsticks back to their original position, uncrossed.
-Maybe on the hashi-oki or on the table.
+When you’ve finished your meal, put your chopsticks back in their original position, uncrossed, maybe on the hashi-oki or the table.
 This shows the server or your host that you have finished eating.

-Just like the opening phrase at the start of the meal, ‘gochisousama’ is the phrase for the end of the meal.
-While the opening phrase expresses gratitude towards the food itself, the closing remark means ‘thank you for cooking’ and expresses gratitude towards the chef and servers.
+Just like the opening phrase at the start of the meal, ‘gochisousama‘ is the phrase for the end of the meal.
+While the opening phrase expresses gratitude towards the food, the closing remark means ‘thank you for cooking’ and expresses gratitude towards the chef and servers.

 Let us know in the comments below if you’ve noticed any other rules or if anything surprised you!